A 1975 Roosevelt Dime Worth $350,000? Here’s How To Tell If You Have One Of These Rare Dimes

 Granted, that 1975 Roosevelt dime you just found is most likely not worth hundreds of thousands of dollars — but there are plenty of other old Roosevelt dimes worth much more than face value.

-Check out these valuable, rare Roosevelt dimes you might find in pocket change:
+Check out these valuable, rare Roosevelt dimes you might happen to find in pocket change: